drewbarontini/middleman-library/README.md

 Baseman Helpers
 ===============

-A collection of useful helper methods for use in [Baseman](http://github.com/drewbarontini/baseman/)(Middleman).
+A collection of useful helper methods for use in [Baseman](http://github.com/drewbarontini/baseman/) (Middleman starter application).

 Active Page
 -----------